jeidsath/marginalia/README.md

     - UTF-8 NFC Unicode
     - Use a Markdown-style syntax
 2. Because composing new texts is not a requirement, syntax for Marginalia is more exact than for Markdown
-3. Unlike Markdown, Marginalia documents must support footnotes and sidenotes &mdash; a difficulty for digital documents
+3. Unlike Markdown, Marginalia documents must support footnotes and sidenotes &mdash; a difficulty for digital documents (see flow)
+4. We take advantage of Unicode to improve the presentation of text in source documents

+## Syntax

+### Headings

+The `# Heading #` syntax is supported.

+### Paragraphs

+Text surrounded by blank lines is a paragraph.

+### Line breaks

+Manual line breaks are indicated by two spaces at the end of a line.

+### Footnotes

+    This is an example† of a footnote.
+    While the text breaks to show the footnote at the bottom of the "page," it is not interpreted as a paragraph break instead

+    †Example footnote

+    the paragraph continues unbroken.
+It is
+    assumed that rejustifying tools can move
+    the location of the page break.

+The † is the unicode character, not the HTML entity.

 ## Flow